kaltura/platform-install-packages/doc/nginx-rtmp-live-streaming.md

    }
 }
 ```

+*IMPORTANT NOTE: when balancing between nodes, the hls_path and dash_path directives must point to directories that are shared between the Nginx nodes*

 ## Creating a Live Stream Entry
 To create the Kaltura Live Entry that will make use of the HLS stream, go to to ```KMC->Upload->Live Stream Entry```.